exegeteio/exegete.io/_posts/2021-07-23-dbix-class-validation-gotcha-.md

 does not exist.
 "So what?", I hear you say.
 Imagine writing a web form for this.
 You cannot get a valid `$result` unless errors are present, so you cannot, for example, send a passing `$result` to the form template.
-Now you need two different forms, one with `$result` and one with out.  🤢
+Now you need two different forms, one with `$result` and one without.  🤢

 ---